-On-Campus: (1) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and (2) any building or property that is within or reasonably contiguous to the area identified in paragraph (1), that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as food or retail vendor).
+On-campus: (1) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and (2) any building or property that is within or reasonably contiguous to the area identified in paragraph (1), that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as food or retail vendor).
 Examples:

-- University buildings - University residence halls (Housing 1, Housing 2, Housing 3, Housing 4, Housing 5) - University owned or controlled land/property - University streets, sidewalks, parking lots - · Property leased by the University
+- University buildings, including those owned/or controlled by the University within 1 mile of the campus border; - University residence halls (Housing I, Housing II, Housing III, Housing IV, Housing V, Chris Gaupp and Atlantic City); - University owned or controlled land/property; - University streets, sidewalks, parking lots; - Property leased by the University.

-Non-Campus: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or (2) any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
+Non-campus: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution; or (2) any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
 Examples:

-- University owned buildings outside the core campus (Seaview Hotel Galloway, Nacote Creek Marine Studies Field Station - Port Republic) - University leased buildings outside the core campus (Tilton Dance Studio Galloway, Absegami High School - Galloway, The Arc of Egg Harbor Township, Country Inn and Suites Hotel, Clarion Inn, and Comfort Inn - Galloway)
+- University-owned buildings outside the core campus (Stockton Seaview -sold Summer 2018, Nacote Creek Marine Studies Field Station) - University-leased buildings outside the core campus

-Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the core campus, or immediately adjacent to and accessible from the core campus.
+Public Property: All public property, including thoroughfares, streets, sidewalks and parking facilities, that is within the core campus, or immediately adjacent to and accessible from the core campus.
 Examples:

-- City streets (e.g. Jimmie Leeds Road, Pomona Road and Duerer Street) - AtlantiCare Regional Medical Center Mainland Division (includes only surrounding parking lots, sidewalks, Hackberry Drive, and Chris Gaupp Drive)
+- City streets (e.g. Jimmie Leeds Road, Pomona Road and Duerer St.) - AtlantiCare Regional Medical Center Mainland Division (includes only surrounding parking lots, sidewalks, Hackberry Dr., and Chris Gaupp Dr.)

-Definition of "Controlled by": means that your institution rents, leases, or has some other type of written agreement (including an informal one, such as a letter or an e-mail) for a building or property, or a portion of a building or property.
-Even if there is no payment involved in the transaction, under Clery, a written agreement for use of space gives your institution control of that space for the time period specified in the agreement.
+Definition of "controlled" by means that your institution rents, leases, or has some other type of written agreement (including an informal one, such as a letter or an email) for a building or property, or a portion of a building or property.
+Even if there is no payment involved in the transaction, under "the Clery Act", a written agreement for use of space gives your institution control of that space for the time period specified in the agreement.